 Building Maintenance Attendant

 The Board of Directors oversees the proper management of resources and the achievement of the organization’s mission, i.e. reinforcing the independence of single mothers.
-In keeping with its participatory management approach, it is composed of 8 members, including 3 residents and former residents of the Villa Pierrot and 5 members of the community.
+In keeping with its participatory management approach, it is composed of members residents and members of the community.
 The Board of Directors works together with the staff, volunteers, and residents to build a creative, dynamic living environment characterized by mutual aid.